ashishnaidu2495/weather4U/README.md

 ## Contributing

-Contributions to the Weather Now project are welcome!
+Contributions to the Weather4U project are welcome!
 If you'd like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/your-feature-name`